Particular/docs.particular.net/persistence/msmq/index.md

 |Feature                    |   |
 |:---                       |---
-|Supported Storage Types    |Subscriptions only
+|Supported storage types    |Subscriptions only
 |Transactions               |Does not apply to subscriptions.
-|Saga Concurrency Control   |Does not apply to subscriptions.
+|Concurrency control        |Does not apply to subscriptions.
-|Scripted Deployment        |Not supported
+|Scripted deployment        |Not supported
 |Installers                 |Subscription queues are created by installers.

 ## Configuration